 Cremation.
 No law requires a casket for cremation.
 On the contrary, federal law requires a funeral home or crematory to inform you that you may use an alternative container, and to make such containers available to you.
 An alternative container may be made of unfinished wood, pressed wood, fiberboard, or cardboard.

 Most bodies are buried in established cemeteries, but burial on private property is sometimes possible in Michigan.
 Michigan state law allows for the creation of private burial grounds of less than an acre outside city or village limits.
-(Michigan Compiled Laws § 128.111.)
+(Mich.
+Comp.
+Laws § 128.111.)
 The property must be surveyed and recorded with the county clerk; it will then be exempt from taxation.
-(See Michigan Compiled Laws § 128.112.)
+(See Mich.
+Comp.
+Laws § 128.112.)

 Before conducting a home burial or establishing a family cemetery, you will need zoning approval and a permit from the local health department.

 In Michigan, there are no state laws controlling where you may keep or scatter ashes.
 Ashes may be stored in a crypt, niche, grave, or container at home.
 If you wish to scatter ashes, you have many options.
-Cremation renders ashes harmless, so there is no public health risk involved in scattering ashes.
-Use common sense and refrain from scattering ashes in places where they would be obvious to others.
+Generally, use common sense and refrain from scattering ashes in places where they would be obvious to others.

 Scattering ashes in an established scattering garden.
 Many cemeteries provide gardens for scattering ashes.
 If you're interested, ask the cemetery for more information.